Phunshy/Sales-Performance-Analysis-for-a-Retail-Store/README.md

 ## Sales Analysis

 ### Project Overview
 This project aims to provide insights into the sales performance of a retail store over the past 20 months.
 By exploring various aspects of the sales data, I tried to identify trends, make recommendations, and gain a deeper understanding of the store's performance.
+These have enabled me to make resonable decisions and inferences.

 ### Data Sources
 The primary data set used for this analysis is the "LITA Capstone Dataset.xlsx" , which contains detailed information about each sale made by the store.